keboola/developers-docs/extend/custom-science/development.md

 - Store your application in a private or public git repository.
 - Create *Runtime* settings in the Custom Science application configuration.
 - Your application code must follow our [common interface](/common-interface).
-If possible, use [Python](/extend/custom-science/python/) or [R](/extend/custom-science/r) libraries.
+If necessary, use [Python](/extend/custom-science/python/) or [R](/extend/custom-science/r) libraries.
 - Provide the end-users with instructions on setting up the application.
 This particularly concerns:

   - Any requirements for application configuration
   - The names of input/output files in case you are not supporting dynamic input/output mapping.

 ## Git Repository Configuration
 Have a git repository ready ([Github](https://github.com/) or [Bitbucket](https://bitbucket.org/) are recommended, although any other host should work as well).
-Both private and public repositories are supported.
-Custom Science does not allow for untagged git commits.
-Therefore all releases must be tagged; we recommend [Semantic versioning](http://semver.org/).
+Both repositories, private and public, are supported.
+Since Custom Science does not allow untagged git commits, all releases must be tagged; we recommend [Semantic versioning](http://semver.org/).
 The repository information is entered into the *Runtime* configuration field when creating the application configuration.
 It is not available to the application itself.

 ### Public Repository
 The basic *Runtime* settings for a public repository are entered in JSON format: